-CONSERVATION STAGE 4 WATER CRISIS - Irrigating is limited to a maximum of three days per week using an ODD-EVEN schedule.
+CONSERVATION STAGE 4-Long Term WATER CRISIS - Irrigating is limited to a maximum of three days per week using an ODD-EVEN schedule.
 Addresses ending in ODD numbers - Tues, Thurs, Sat; Addresses ending in EVEN numbers - Wed, Fri, Sun.
 NO WATERING ON MONDAYS

 The current drought requires everyone in the State to conserve water, including every Fair Oaks Water District customer.
 The sweeping uniform conservation measures currently proposed by the State are not fair and reasonable to Fair Oaks Water District ratepayers however; therefore the District has been fighting back on your behalf.